Edward J. Kennedy: Personal life and death

+Despite sharing the first name and last name of the United States Senator from Massachusetts, who was also named Edward Kennedy, he was not related to the Kennedys of Massachusetts.
 Kennedy was married to Susan Kennedy.
 In his free time, he hiked and spent time with his three grandsons.

 Kennedy died at a hospital in Lowell, Massachusetts on October 1, 2025, at the age of 74.